shawn-goh24/portfolio/README.md

 <p align="center">This website serves as my personal portfolio's 2nd edition.</p>
 <p align="center">Apologies, that I didn't manage to save my first version of the portfolio.</p>
+<a href="https://portfolio-indol-eta-40.vercel.app/">Click here for my newly design website</a>